King Vidor: "Vidor Village" and First National Exhibitors, 1920–1925

 King Vidor next embarked on a major project in collaboration with a New York-based film exhibitor First National.
 In a bid to compete with the increasingly dominant Hollywood studios, First National advanced Vidor funding to build a small film production facility in Santa Monica, California, dubbed Vidor Village.
 King Vidor issued a founding statement entitled "Creed and Pledge" that set forth moral anodynes for film-making, inspired by his Christian Science sympathies.

 His "manifesto" was carried in Variety magazine's January 1920 issue.

 The first production from Vidor Village was his The Jack Knife Man (1920), a bleak and bitter story of an orphaned boy raised by an impoverished yet kindly hermit, performed by former stage actor Fred Turner.
-The recluse achieves financial success and is ultimately rewarded with the affection of a gentlewoman, played by Florence Vidor.
+The recluse achieves financial success and is ultimately rewarded with the affection of a hard-nosed but soft-hearted widow, played by Lillian Leighton.
 Redolent with the precepts of the "Creed and Pledge", the film's "relentless realism" did not please the executives at First National.
 They demanded entertainment that would garner a mass share of box-office receipts so as to fill their theaters.

 As film critic and biographer John Baxter observed: "[t]his experience had a fundamental effect on Vidor's attitude toward film-making."
 Under pressure "as the studio system began to harden into place", the 26-year-old Vidor began to craft his films to conform to prevailing standards of the period.
 His 1920 film The Family Honor exemplifies this shift towards romantic comedies and away from the ideals that had informed The Jack Knife Man.

 Vidor's The Sky Pilot (1921) was a big-budget western-comedy shot on location in the high Sierra Nevada of California.
-John Bowers stars as the intrepid preacher and Colleen Moore (soon to be famous as the quintessential Hollywood "flapper") as the girl he loves and rescues from a deadly cattle stampede.
+John Bowers stars as the intrepid preacher and Colleen Moore (soon to be famous as the quintessential Hollywood "flapper") as the girl he loved and rescued from a deadly cattle stampede.
 The natural landscapes serve as an essential dramatic component in the film, as they would in subsequent Vidor movies.
 The cost overruns cut into First National profits, and they declined to fund any further Vidor projects.